b2renger/microprojetar/README-en.md

 </div>

-You can then repeat these operations, changing the code, saving and refreshing the page.
+You can then repeat these operations, changing the code, and refreshing the page.

 For example, try changing the text, its color, size, position etc.